 Bifidobacterium lactis HN019 – Safety and Survival

-Bifidobacterium lactis HN019 has been detected in stools suggesting successful passage through the digestive system.
-This was shown in studies where B. lactis HN019 it was isolated in nearly all faecal samples in those who consumed the probiotic compared with no participants in the control group (Oswari H. et al., 2013 ; Prasad, 2013).
+B. lactis HN019 has been detected in stools suggesting successful passage through the digestive system.
+This has been shown in studies where B. lactis HN019 was isolated in nearly all faecal samples in those who consumed the probiotic compared with no participants in the control group (Oswari H. et al., 2013 ; Prasad, 2013).

-The first of these was a 2003 randomised, double-blind, placebo-controlled study which monitored 30 participants aged between 20-60 years.
-The subjects were randomly divided into 3 groups: those in the first group were given a milk drink containing 2.4g of galacto-oligosccharides (GOS) per day, those in the second group were given a similar milk drink containing 30 billion CFU of B. lactis HN019 per day, and those in the third group were given a control milk.
+An RCT monitored the microbiota composition of 30 healthy participants.
+They were randomly divided into 3 groups: the first group were given a milk drink containing 2.4g of galacto-oligosccharides (GOS) per day, the second group were given a milk drink containing 30 billion CFU of B. lactis HN019 per day, and those in the third group were given a control milk.
 The study was split into three parts, the first part involved a two-week pre intervention period.
 After this, participants were given their respective supplement to take daily over four weeks.
 This was then followed by a two week wash out period.
 Faecal samples were collected from each of the participants every week and their microbiota analysed.
-The results indicated that the probiotic group showed a significant increase in levels of both Lactobacilli bacteria as well as Bifidobacteria, suggesting that the probiotic helped to globally stimulate the growth of beneficial bacteria in the gut and not just those from the probiotic species used in the trial.
-The GOS group showed similar increases in these friendly microbes, but the placebo group showed no change in their gut microbiota composition.
-This evidence indicates that supplementing with either prebiotics or probiotics could offer this beneficial effect, and offers hope for those who are sensitive to prebiotics, who could potentially still experience an improvement in their intestinal health by taking Bifidobacterium lactis HN019 alone (Gopal et al, 2003).
+Significant increase in levels Lactobacilli and Bifidobacteria were noted in both the probiotic and prebiotic groups.
+The placebo group showed no change in their gut microbiota composition.
+This evidence indicates that supplementing with either prebiotics or probiotics could offer this beneficial effect.
+This offers hope for those who are sensitive to prebiotics, who could potentially still experience an improvement in their intestinal health by taking B. lactis HN019 alone (Gopal P et al., 2003)

 Bifidobacterium lactis HN019 and Modulation of the Immune System

-It is not always an obvious connection for many people to make, but due to the fact that around 70% of our immune cells are located in the intestines, the potential for our gut microbiome to affect our immune function is being widely explored.
-Emerging evidence indicates that our resident bacteria do interact with and influence the activity of our immune cells, which include phagocytic cells (monocytes, macrophages, neutrophils) which are effective microbial pathogen eliminators, and natural killer cells which are vital for combatting viral infections and tumour cells.
-These are often used as ‘markers’ in immunity and are therefore used to assess the efficacy of an intervention to raise immunity.
+The potential for our gut microbiome to affect our immune function is being widely explored.
+Emerging evidence indicates that our resident bacteria do interact with and influence the activity of our immune cells, which include phagocytic cells (monocytes, macrophages, neutrophils), cytokines and immunoglobins.

 Bifidobacterium lactis HN019 and Children

-A trial which was conducted in order to look at the effects of probiotics on iron status, anaemia and growth in children aged between 1-4 years of age.
-In this community-based, placebo-controlled trial 624 children were enrolled and randomly assigned to two different groups.
-In the first group, the children received a milk fortified with the probiotic strain Bifidobacterium lactis HN019 at a strength of 19 million CFUs along with an additional prebiotic (2.4 g/day of prebiotic oligosaccharides milk), whereas the children in the second group received a placebo drink.
-The trial lasted for a period of one year, during which blood tests were conducted along with weight and height measurements taken at the baseline, mid study and at the end of the study.
-Results indicated that, compared to the placebo group, those children who had consumed the probiotic and prebiotic fortified milk for the duration of the study period were 45% less likely to experience anaemia and iron deficiency.
-The children in the probiotic group also increased weight gain by 0.13kg/year (Sazawal S., 2010 (1)).
+A RCT was conducted to investigate effects of probiotics on iron status, anaemia and growth in 624 children aged between 1-4 years of age.
+The children were enrolled and randomly assigned to two different groups.
+In the first group, children received a milk fortified with 19 billion CFU’s of B. lactis HN019 along with an additional prebiotic (2.4 g/day of prebiotic oligosaccharides milk).
+The second group received a control milk drink.
+Both groups took their respective supplement daily for 12 months, blood tests were conducted along with weight and height measurements taken at the baseline, mid study and at the end of the study.
+Results indicated that children who had consumed the synbiotic fortified milk were 45% less likely to experience anaemia and iron deficiency compared to placebo.
+The children in the probiotic group also increased weight gain by 0.13kg/year (Sazawal S et al., 2010).

-An additional study was conducted in India on a group of 379 healthy children to see if probiotics could reduce the incidence of diarrhoea in infants aged between 2-5 years.
-Diarrhoea is a major cause of mortality among children under five years old, and is considered to be a significant public health issue in India.
-Three randomly allocated groups of children received one of two probiotics, either Lactobacillus paracasei Lpc-37 or Bifidobacterium lactis HN019, each at a dose of 2.5 billion CFUs per day, or a placebo, for a period of 9 months.
+An additional RCT was conducted in India on a group of 379 healthy children (aged 2-5) to see if probiotics could reduce the incidence of diarrhoea.
+Diarrhoea is a major cause of mortality among children under five years old and is considered to be a significant public health issue in India.
+Three randomly allocated groups of children received, either Lactobacillus paracasei Lpc-37® or Bifidobacterium lactis HN019, each at a dose of 2.5 billion CFUs per day, or a placebo, for a period of 9 months.
 They were assessed for weight gain, growth and occurrence of diarrhoea and fever symptoms.
-The results were interesting in that neither of the tested probiotics; L. paracasei Lpc-37 or Bifidobacterium lactis HN019 had any influence on weight gain or linear growth and there was no significant effect of the probiotics on the incidence of diarrhoea and fever when looking at the whole trial period.
-However, during the wet season, in the months of August and September, the occurrence of diarrhoea was statistically significantly higher in placebo group (16.9%) compared to L. paracasei Lpc- 37 (11.7 %) and B. lactis HN019 groups (8.4 %).
-A similar difference was seen in the incidence of fever with the placebo group being (11.5%) compared to the L. paracasei Lpc-37 group (7%) and B. lactis HN019 group (7.3%).
-(Hemalatha R. et al., 2014).
+The results were interesting in that neither of the tested probiotics; L. paracasei Lpc-37® or Bifidobacterium lactis HN019 had any influence on weight gain or linear growth and there was no significant effect of the probiotics on the incidence of diarrhoea and fever when looking at the whole trial period.
+However, during the wet season the occurrence of diarrhoea was statistically significantly higher in placebo group (16.9%) compared to L. paracasei Lpc- 37 (11.7 %) and B. lactis HN019 groups (8.4 %).
+A similar difference was seen in the incidence of fever with the placebo group being (11.5%) compared to the L. paracasei Lpc-37® group (7%) and B. lactis HN019 group (7.3%) (Hemalatha R et al., 2014).